thiagodejesus/gridlab/Goals.md

 - [ ] Handle collision pushing above

 - Expose the Grid to typescript
+- [] Integrate grid with gridstack
+  - [] Save gridstack state to the grid

 - [] Create a web app that interacts with the Grid

 - Make the Grid collaborative